 Practical tactics:

-- Regular progress updates: A brief weekly email with progress, upcoming milestones, and risks keeps everyone informed.
+- Regular progress updates: a brief weekly email with progress, upcoming milestones, and risks keeps everyone informed.

-- Simple project dashboards: Use tools like Fluidwave, Trello, or Asana to create a shared visual board.
+- Simple project dashboards: use tools like Fluidwave, Trello, or Asana to create a shared visual board.
 When stakeholders can see priority and status, they gain instant context.

 Make your priorities visible.
 When stakeholders see the full picture of your workload, they’re more likely to understand the trade-offs when they ask for something new.